commercionetwork/commercionetwork/docs/app_developers/README.md

 * LEARN, QUIZ and TRY  The pocket version of Developers Guide with Copy Paste code examples to create your own App

-* TAKE THE CHALLENGE If you pass ALL the Quizzes, then your company will be able to Join our [consortium](https://commercioconsortium.org) as Certified Developer and you will EARN €500 in Commercio Cash Credits.
+* EARN €500 CREDITS If you pass ALL the Quizzes, then your company will be able to Join our [consortium](https://commercioconsortium.org) for €500 and as Certified Developer you will EARN €500 in Commercio Cash Credits.

 ## Our SDKs